Fanen-Asher/N26_Test/CaseStudy.md

 ## please note that an IAM role is not for humane access to resouces but giving other resources permissions to other resources with AWS

-## Install cloudwatch agent in the instance using the scripts
+## Install cloudwatch agent in the instance using the scripts, the agent will assist to take logs from the instance to the cloudwatch service

 `sudo yum update -y`